 Don’t heap your merchandise on tables or leave it in boxes to be ransacked.
 While some don’t mind digging through messy stacks, most people won’t bother.

-Neatly fold and stack clothing that can’t be hung on tables, and label stacks according to size.
+Neatly fold and stack clothing that can’t be hung, and label stacks according to size.
 Organize good toys and complete sets where parents and grandparents will easily spot them.
-Set up a ‘guys’ table with hand tools, gadgets, electronics and home repair items.
+Set up a ‘guys’ table with hand tools, gadgets, electronics, and home repair items.
 Then place small articles such as jewelry in divider containers or egg cartons, so they’re easy to view.

 One exception to the disorderly rule is for small toys.
 Stick all these little goodies in boxes on the ground where young children can dig for treasures to take home.
 Label boxes according to the price per item or allow kids to choose one as a prize.

 Finally, make sure batteries and electricity are available so you can show shoppers that items are in working condition.

 Appearance plays a big role in the sale of used goods and how much they can bring.
 Wash and dry all clothing and linens, then fold or hang immediately to prevent wrinkles.
 Wash dust, dirt, and grime from toys, tools, and household items.
 Also, repair broken merchandise when feasible.

 Don’t overprice or you’ll end up packing up nearly as much as you started with.
 For big items, look through classified ads or on eBay for average resale prices.
 But if you check eBay, keep in mind that eBay pricing often isn’t comparable to what people will pay at a garage sale.
 Some top quality items in like-new condition can bring 25% to 35% of the replacement cost at rummage sales.
 Occasionally, tools, equipment, and other things in small supply can be priced higher and sell for 50% to 60% of replacement cost, depending on age and condition.
 Most used merchandise will bring 5% to 10% of replacement cost at best.